Skip to content

 CI Documentation License: MIT Python 3.12+ PyPI version PyPI Downloads

-Programmatically generate beautiful Raspberry Pi GPIO connection diagrams in SVG format.
+Programmatically generate beautiful GPIO connection diagrams for Raspberry Pi and ESP32/ESP8266 boards in SVG format.

-PinViz makes it easy to create clear, professional wiring diagrams for your Raspberry Pi projects.
+PinViz makes it easy to create clear, professional wiring diagrams for your microcontroller projects.
 Define your connections using simple YAML/JSON files or Python code, and automatically generate publication-ready SVG diagrams.

 See It In Action